 - Stories of Sickness: Literature and Medicine

 - The Comma Sutra: Introduction to Expository Writing

 - The American Renaissance

 - The Literature of the Cold War and the Beats

 - Composition and Rhetoric

 - Whitman and the Romance of Medicine (Berkeley: University of California Press, 1997).

-- "Whitman, Levinas, and the Face of the Other," in Life and Limb: Literature and Medicine in the American Civil War (forthcoming).
+- "'The Mute Look that Rolls and Moves': Walt Whitman's Civil War," in Life and Limb: Literature and Medicine in the American Civil War (Liverpool University Press, 2015).

 - "Sacred Play: Thomas Merton's Cables to the Ace," The Merton Annual 20 (2007).